Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 If my resume was misparsed, am I permanently disadvantaged?

 Not necessarily.
-If the Taleo portal allows profile editing, correct the parsed data.
-If you apply to a new position at the same company, some implementations re-parse your latest upload.
+If the portal allows profile editing, correct the data.
+If you apply to another requisition at the same company, review your profile again instead of assuming a new upload replaced every old field.

 Should I stuff my resume with keywords for Taleo?